 As an Ethereum blockchain explorer, it is of utmost importance to us that Ethereum users are provided with as much data and information as possible on tokens and projects within the ecosystem.
 One of the ways that this is realised is through our Token and Dapp pages where they are updated based on the information provided by their creator or project team members.

 The general process of updating a token page begins with submitting the required information for your token via our form here after you have verified your ownership of the token's contract address (refer: How to Verify Contract Address Ownership?) and published the source code of the token's contract address (do so here).
-After your Token Update request is submitted, it will then be reviewed and assessed by our team before it can be updated into our website.
+After your Token Update request is submitted, it will then be reviewed and assessed by our team before it can be updated on our website.